 FIREHAIR: Queen of the Sagebrush Frontier

 Even though my stepmother was totally impressed with the fact that I ran away just to be with her, in that she had just divorced my dad, she felt it would be best we get in touch with him --- since she had no legal authority over me --- and see what we should do next.
 Unwilling to talk with my grandmother she called the woman of the foster couple I ran away from, who she knew and was friends with, hoping to find out if I should be returned to her or to locate my father, telling the woman that I was in good care and everything was OK.
 The woman of the couple was in no way interested telling my stepmother in so many words just to keep me.
 In turn my stepmother contacted my uncle to see if he had any idea where my dad was.
 He didn't, but told her if she could find no other solution and she could get me to Santa Fe he would deal with situation until everything could be hammered out.
-With that, having no success locating my dad for whatever reason, rather than sticking me on some grungy multi-day cross desert bus ride to my uncle's and knowing me and not knowing for sure if I wouldn't just get off somewhere on the way, she arranged for the same former World War II P-47 pilot that flew my uncle and me to Sacramento a few years before to fly me to Santa Fe, ensuring, she hoped, I would be less likely to get out mid-trip.
+With that, having no success locating my dad for whatever reason, rather than sticking me on some grungy multi-day multi-state across-the-desert bus ride to my uncle's, and knowing me the way she did and not really sure I wouldn't just get off on my own somewhere along the way, she arranged for the same former World War II P-47 pilot that flew my uncle and me to Sacramento a few years before to fly me to Santa Fe, ensuring, she hoped, I would be less likely to get out mid-trip.

 A few days later Leo, the ranch foreman, shook me awake during the early morning hours just before sunrise, throwing me and what few things I could gather together into the jeep and taking me west out across the desert.
 He told me that for reasons unknown, the pick up spot had been changed from a friend's ranch who had an airfield to a basically abandoned old wartime double 'X' airstrip called Victory Field located out in the middle of the desert about halfway between Willow Springs and Quartz Hill just on the eastside of 90th Street West.
 We arrived about a half hour early giving me enough time to wander around some of the weed covered landing strip and through a couple of dilapidated dome-like structures that were at onetime somehow related to the airstrip operations before it was abandoned.
 The plane set down, Leo handed the pilot what looked like a couple hundred bucks, and shortly after that I was on my way to Santa Fe in the back seat of a World War II era North American AT-6.